LNER Class A4 4468 Mallard: 1938 speed record

 The A4 class previously had problems with the big end bearing for the middle cylinder, so the big end was fitted with a "stink bomb" of aniseed oil which would be released if the bearing overheated.
-After attaining the record speed, the middle big end on Mallard did overheat reduced speed, running at 70–75 mph onwards to Peterborough, and was sent to Doncaster Works for repair.
+After attaining the record speed, the middle big end did overheat and the crew reduced speed, running at 70–75 mph onwards to Peterborough, after which Mallard was sent to Doncaster Works for repair.
 This had been foreseen by the publicity department, who had many pictures taken for the press, in case Mallard did not make it back to Kings Cross.
 The (Edwardian period) Ivatt Atlantic that replaced Mallard at Peterborough was only just in sight when the head of publicity started handing out the pictures.